RichelleSWENG/HailHydra/README.md

 <br> ayusin ang notifs. di pwede talaga ganun kasi paano malalaman na may new stock na kulang? atleast lahat ng bagong gawa nasa taas. (use stack principles)
 <br> IMAGES of Item profile. copy paste to system.
 <br> ADD DELETE GUI
-<br> NO MODIFY SALES INVOICE
-<br> NO RETRIEVAL OF VAT
-<br> VIEW PURCHASE TRANSACTION: Should get vat from database then compute subtotal from it
-<br> MODIFY PURCHASE TRANSACTION: doesn't get value of line item from database.
 <br> hindi nagchecheck kapag una ung quantity bago part number. hindi nagchecheck kung magnenegative.
 <br> check if there is sales invoice number(can not be missing
 <br> SALES INVOICE, P.T., A.R. - Can not select an inactive account orinactive item